Health and Injury

 Ability Healing

-24 hours after the Ability damage was dealt a Character can start healing naturally, as long as they are not sick.
-Every day where the Character gains at least 8 hours of uninterrupted sleep the Character gains 1 point back in all damaged Abilities.
+24 hours after the Ability damage was dealt, a Character can start healing naturally, as long as they are not sick.
+Every day, when the Character gains at least 8 hours of uninterrupted sleep, the Character gains 1 point back in all damaged Abilities.
 (This doesn't include the Treat Injury Skill)

 Another Character can help by using the Treat Injury skill to assist in improving the healing of an Ability score.
 This action cannot be done in combat and has a DC20.
-The Long/Short Term Care action can also be used to help improve ability damage but only once per 24 hours which includes rest.
-If successful the Character regains +1d4 in as much as 3 different Ability scores.
-If a critical success (Natural 20) is rolled the Character gains a +4 in as much as 3 different Ability scores.
+The Long/Short Term Care action can also be used to help reduce muscle damage, but only once every 24 hours, including rest.
+If successful, the Character regains +1d4 in as many as 3 different Ability scores.
+If a critical success (Natural 20) is rolled, the Character gains a +4 in as many as 3 different Ability scores.

 Med-packs and other Items

 There are several professional kits that are useful for helping with Treat Injury skill checks.
-Located here we have Medical Kit, First Aid Kit, and Surgery Kit.
-Certain checks require a Kit for the Skill check to be attempted.
+Located here, we have Medical Kit, First Aid Kit, and Surgery Kit.
+Certain checks require a Kit to be attempted.
 All kits have a limited number of uses.
-The default number is 20 while advanced kits have 10.
-Advanced kits provide advantage bonuses to there associated checks.
+The default number is 20, while advanced kits have 10.
+Advanced kits provide advantage bonuses to their associated checks.

-Please review Profession Kits for more information on items that can help in both the Treat Injury skill but also while in combat.
+Please review Profession Kits for more information on items that can help in both the Treat Injury skill and while in combat.